What is an alley?

 Who is responsible for clearing the alley of snow and leaves?

 Responsibility for this type of work falls to the abutting property owners, acting as a collective.
-A common practice for many alley users is to pool their resources and hire private snow removal service.
+A common practice for many alley users is to pool their resources and hire a private snow removal service.

 I would like a street light in the alley, where do I go?